Russian Program Courses

 RUS 60 Classics of Nineteenth-Century Russian Literature.
 Major Russian writers and literary currents (sentimentalism, romanticism, the Golden Age of realism) and their relation to social, political, and cultural developments.
 The evolution of Russian prose fiction with attention to important poetic works.
 Readings include Pushkin, Gogol, Pavlova, Turgenev, Tolstoy, and Dostoevsky.
 No prerequisites.
 (May be taken at 100 level with consent; see Russian 160 below.)

-RUS 61 Russian Literature in Revolution: 1880-1930.
+RUS 61 Russian Literature & Revolution: 1880-1930.
 Russian literature in a period of political, cultural, and aesthetic revolution; avant-garde movements before the Bolshevik Revolution (symbolists, decadents, futurists, acmeists) and the dynamic literary response in the 1920s to the revolution itself.
 Readings include Chekhov, Bely, Blok, Akhmatova, Mayakovsky, Zamyatin, Bulgakov, and others.
 No prerequisites.
 Alternate years.
 (May be taken at 100 level with consent; see Russian 161 below.)

 RUS 65 Dostoevsky.
 Dostoevsky's evolution as a writer and thinker, from his beginnings in socialist utopianism to his emergence as one of Russia's foremost religious philosophers.
 His exploration of the unconscious, social and moral transgression, revolution, the human condition, and religious truth.
 Readings include Crime and Punishment, The Idiot, Brothers Karamazov.
 Alternate years.
 No prerequisites.